-What can we do to prevent distracted driving?
+What is distracted driving?

 Distracted driving comes in four types: visual, auditory, manual, and cognitive.
-Eating, drinking, listening to loud music, pets, even kids can cause us to lose focus.
+Eating, drinking, listening to loud music, pets, and even kids can cause us to lose focus.
 Some basic recommendations for drivers include:

 - First, and most obviously: Don’t talk or text while driving!
 According to traffic experts, texting is the most dangerous driving activity.
-According to the National Highway and Traffic Safety Administration (NHTSA) sending or reading a text message takes your eyes off the road for about 5 seconds, long enough to cover a football field while driving at 55 mph.
+According to the National Highway and Traffic Safety Administration (NHTSA), sending or reading a text message takes your eyes off the road for about 5 seconds, long enough to cover a football field while driving at 55 mph.
 According to the U.S. Department of Transportation (DOT), text messaging increases the risk of crashes or near-crashes by 23 times.

 But texting is not the only culprit in distracted driving incidents.
-Talking on the phone, even on a hand-less device, can impair the driver the same way being intoxicated would.
+Talking on the phone, even on a hands-free device, can impair the driver the same way being intoxicated would.
 Cell phone users are 5.36 times more likely to get into an accident than undistracted drivers, the research shows.

 - Don’t multitask while driving.
 Drivers should only do one thing while on the road: Drive!
 So don’t do paperwork or put on your makeup when you are rushing to get to school or work.